RumcajsPL/Backtest_platform/README.md

   - Uses same .yaml config file as strategy orchestrators for input
   - Prints reports on data availability, structure, quality and confirms readiness
   - To be used preliminary to launch strategy runner
 ---
 ## 🗂 Development Plan
 ### 🔄 In Progress (to do by 28/12/2025)
 - Continue translation of TradingView filters into Python (one filter per script):
   - DPO
   - Bollinger Bands
   - Choppiness Index
-- Begin translation of Pine strategy trade management:
+- Finalize translation of Pine strategy trade management:
-  - Time-based rules
-  - SL/TP logic
   - Additional validation vs TradingView
+  - Dashboard
 - Finalize strategy execution for DAX40 historical data
 - Start preparing automated backtesting pipeline
 ---